How to Foil Affirmation Cards with Heidi Swapp's Minc Machine

 - Heat protective sleeve for Minc machine

 How to Foil Printable Affirmation Cards

-Print out the black & white version of your affirmation cards on to your choice of paper with a laser printer.
-Inkjet printers don't work for this, as it's the toner that the foil sticks to.
+Print out the black & white version of your affirmation cards on to your choice of paper with a Laser printer.
+Inkjet printers don't work for this, as it's the toner in Laser printers that the foil sticks to.

 Your paper may be curly after printing (due to the heat), so lay it flat and place a heavy object on it to flatten it out.

 Once flat, trim your cards and foil to size.

 Insert your card into the heat-protective sleeve and place reactive foil over the area you want to have a metallic finish.